 An insurer or a controlling company must, within 30 days of becoming aware, notify the Prudential Authority of any arrangement referred to in the provisions of the Financial Sector Regulation Act relating to significant owners.

-The Prudential Authority may only approve an arrangement referred to in the provisions of the Financial Sector Regulation Act relating to significant owners—
+The Prudential Authority may only approve an arrangement referred to in the provisions of the Financial Sector Regulation Act relating to significant owners

-if the Prudential Authority is satisfied that the
+if the Prudential Authority is satisfied, in addition to the matters specified in the Financial Sector Regulation Act, that the

-proposed significant owner meets and is reasonably likely to continue to meet the prescribed fit and proper requirements;

-likely influence of the proposed significant owner, will be reasonably likely to result in, or will continue to result in—
+likely influence of the proposed significant owner, will be reasonably likely to result in, or will continue to result in.

-(aa) the insurer or controlling company complying with the governance framework requirements, financial soundness requirements and reporting and public disclosure requirements of this Act;

-(bb) the business plan of the insurer or controlling company being sound;
+;

-(cc) key persons of the insurer or controlling company meeting the fit and proper requirements prescribed under this Act; and
+(a) key persons of the insurer or controlling company meeting the fit and proper requirements prescribed under this Act; and

-(dd) any other licensing requirements and licensing conditions being met; and
+(b) any other licensing requirements and licensing conditions being met.

-(ii) approval will not be contrary to the interests of policyholders or the public interest;

-subject to the condition that the aggregate value of the interest held by the significant owner and related parties of the significant owner may not exceed or decrease below the percentage that may be determined by the Prudential Authority, without further approval by the Prudential Authority.

-If the Prudential Authority issatisfied that the retention of a particular interest by a particular significant owner will be prejudicial to the insurer or controlling company, or to the policyholders of the insurer, the Prudential Authority may, in addition to any other action that the Prudential Authority may take in terms of this Act, after consultation with the insurer or controlling company
+If the Prudential Authority is reasonably satisfied that the retention of a particular interest by a particular significant owner will be prejudicial to the insurer or controlling company, or to the policyholders of the insurer, the Prudential Authority may, in addition to any other action that the Prudential Authority may take in terms of this Act, after consultation with the insurer or controlling company and the particular significant owner direct that insurer, controlling company or significant owner to –

-—
+prepare and submit to the Prudential Authority a plan that is satisfactory to the Prudential Authority, under which the significant owner will, within a period that is acceptable to the Prudential Authority –

+limit, with immediate effect, the voting rights that may be exercised by that owner by virtue of the proportion of the voting rights or the interest held;

-direct that owner to reduce, within a specified period, the proportion of the voting rights or the interest held by that owner in the insurer or controlling company to a percentage specified;
+reduce the proportion of the voting rights or the interest held by that owner in the insurer or controlling company to a percentage specified; or

-direct that owner to dispose of, within a specified period, the full interest held by that owner in the insurer or controlling company, directly or indirectly, alone or with a related person; or
+cease to be a significant owner of the insurer or controlling company; and

-limit, with immediate effect, the voting rights that may be exercised by that owner by virtue of the proportion of the voting rights or the interest held.

-(a) Despite any other law, no person may, in respect of an interest in an insurer or a controlling company, or a related person of an insurer or a controlling company, issued to that person or registered in that person’s name contrary to this Act—
+(b) on the Prudential Authority’s approval of the plan, to implement the plan. (a) Despite any other law, no person may, in respect of an interest in an insurer or a controlling company, or a related person of an insurer or a controlling company, issued to that person or registered in that person’s name contrary to this Act—

 either personally or by proxy granted to another person, cast a vote attached to that interest; or